Contesting a Will in NSW

 A typical joint tenancy is the family home held in the joint names of the spouses.
 So, you cannot leave a joint tenancy item in your will.
 If you attempt to do so your attempted ‘gift’ of that property will simply be ignored at law.

-Similarly, you don’t actually own your superannuation money because that money is held in the name of a Trustee.
-When you are alive you can make certain requests of the Trustee in relation to how you want you fund money to be invested and how you want it to be paid to you from time to time when you have retired.
+Similarly, you don’t actually own your superannuation money because that money is held in the name of a trustee.
+When you are alive you can make certain requests of the trustee in relation to how you want your fund money to be invested and how you want it to be paid to you from time to time when you have retired.
 However on your death the money in your fund cannot be distributed by will.
 You must instruct your trustee before death how you want your fund distributed.
-This is called a Binding Death Benefit Nomination.
+This is called "a binding death benefit nomination".

 However, in NSW, those assets referred to above are inside family provision claims and may be available (in certain circumstances) to form part of the net distributable estate of the deceased person's estate from which an order for provision to an applicant can be made by the court.